Cape Freeman Expedition • 8 Days

 While it is nearly assured we will paddle to the ancient Haida village of SGang Gwaay, it is not always possible to reach Cape Freeman during this expedition, as the last few miles before the Cape are an entirely exposed outer coast traverse.
 If conditions are unsuitable for this exposed traverse, we change course and alter the route.
 When our guides make this decision, the expedition explores the more protected regions described in the Waters of SGang Gwaay itinerary.
 To fully enjoy this remote North Pacific region, participants are encouraged to maintain an attitude of maximum flexibility.

-For a week, this expedition explores and camps in this truly wild region of British Columbia's west coast.
+For a week, this expedition explores and camps in this truly wild region of British Columbia's northwest coast.

 On the second-to-last day, we return to Rose Harbour.
 Here, we indulge in wood-fired hot showers and dinner hosted by the local residents.
 These fascinating homesteaders are happy to provide a glimpse into their unique self-sufficient lifestyles.